 Paul exhorts the predominantly gentile body in Corinth to put aside something for the saints in Jerusalem on this first of the week.
-Most Christian folks read this as setting something aside or extra at the regular Sunday service, so that when he comes (which might have been on a Sabbath- some messianic congregations today don't announce the collections, no "work", just drop it in the box) there will be no need for public or individual appeals.
+Most Christian folks read this as setting something aside or extra at the regular Sunday service, so that when he comes (which might have been there on a Sabbath for regular sabbath worship- some messianic congregations today don't announce the collections, no "work", just drop it in the box) there will be no need for public or individual appeals.

 But nothing in 1Corinthians 16,2 necessarily convinces that Sunday is the regular day of worship in Corinth, or has been elevated to Sabbath status.

 Besides, regardless of whether Corinth regularly met on Sunday, like Troas, and whether the Jewish-Christian faithful in Rome kept a particular day (note the singular in v.
-6, ie the sabbath day), or changed eventually to venerate Sunday, or how and when Corinthian collections were made- none of this changes God's biblical revelation of Saturday as the Sabbath.
+6, ie the sabbath day), or changed eventually to venerate Sunday as the Lord's day or as an invented sabbath, or how and when Corinthian collections were made- none of this changes God's biblical revelation of Saturday as the Sabbath.